Facebook has released a new app called “CatchUp” that is designed to coordinate phone calls – whether individual or group calls.

 Making calls has never been easier.
 See who's available and join one-on-one and group calls effortlessly.
 Never miss phone calls or schedule a time to call someone again.
 Stay in touch more, think about it less.
 Whenever you're free to talk, CatchUp!

-The idea is to see whether a person is available before calling them.
-In addition to the online status, users can make certain settings in the privacy area.
-This allows you to specify who can take part in a one-on-one or group call.
-The app is currently only being tested in the USA.
-It is currently not known whether and when "CatchUp" will be available in other countries.
+The idea is to see if a person is available before calling them.
+In addition to online status, users can configure certain privacy settings.
+These settings allow you to specify who can participate in a one-on-one or group call.
+The app is currently being tested only in the US.
+Whether and when "CatchUp" will be available in other countries is currently unknown.
 Anker discount campaign: Save up to 25 percent on surveillance cameras, headphones, speakers and more.
 The discount ends on May 31, 2020.
 (Photo by ADCstock / Bigstockphoto)